-This one is from Naples and is called, “Neapolitan-Style Macaroni II.”
+This dish is from Naples and is called, “Neapolitan-Style Macaroni II.”

-- One pound of macaroni (Penne can be used as it absorbs the sauce well)
+- One pound of pasta (Penne can be used as it absorbs the sauce well)

 - Two large slices of onions